Skip to main content

 string

-{PROJECT_ROOT}/groups - Group folders and memory files
+{PROJECT_ROOT}/groups — agent group folders and memory files

 MOUNT_ALLOWLIST_PATH